Ralim/IronOS/Documentation/Settings.md

 Flash temperature reading at idle if tip is hot

-### Setting: Calibrate tip CJC?
+### Setting: Calibrate tip CJC

-Used to calibrate the ADC + Op-amp offsets for the tip.
-This calibration should only be performed when the tip and device temperature are **equal** and at **room/ambient temperature**.
+Used to calibrate the ADC+Op-amp offsets for the tip.
+This calibration must be performed when the tip temperature and the handle temperature are equal.
+Generally not required unless your device is reading more than 5°C off target.

-Generally *not required unless your device is reading more than 5 °C off target temperature*.
-This is intended to be performed at boot-up before internal components get warm.
-Avoid repeating the calibration, but if you must repeat it, unplug the unit, and wait for everything to go back to room temperature.
-Temperatures start to drift even after plugging in the device, which is why cold junction calibration is best done at a fresh boot-up.

 On device help text:

-Tip-temperature Cold Junction Compensation; not needed if Tip is +/- 5 C of display
+Tip-temperature Cold Junction Compensation (not needed if Tip is +/- 5 C of display)

+### Setting: Restore default settings

+Resets all settings and calibrations to factory defaults.
+Does NOT erase custom user boot up logo's.

 On device help text:

-Affirm the tip & device are at room temperature before starting!

-### Setting: Restore default settings?

-Resets settings and calibrations to defaults included in the installed firmware version.
-Does NOT erase custom user boot up logos.

-On device help text:

-Reset default settings for this firmware version
+Reset default settings for this firmware ver.

-### Setting: Calibrate input voltage?
+### Setting: Calibrate input voltage

 Enters an adjustment mode where you can gradually adjust the measured voltage to compensate for any unit-to-unit variance in the voltage sense resistors.